kiera-wolfe/CLI-Text-Editor/README.md

 ### Quickstart

 To build and run the product, clone the repository and open a terminal.
 Navigate to the project directory.
-Type 'make' to compile the project.
+Type `make` to compile the project.

 ```bash
 make
 ```

-Then run './ECTextEditor' to run the text editor within your current terminal window.
+Then run `./ECTextEditor` to run the text editor within your current terminal window.

 ```bash
 ./ECTextEditor